-Catalog cards are a great choice for those with bad credit, limited credit history – or no credit history at all.
-Why choose a catalog store card?
+Catalog cards are a great choice for those with a limited credit history – or no credit history at all.
+Why choose catalog store credit cards for bad credit?
 Here are three of the top reasons to consider a catalog card:

 Catalog cards are a unique type of retail payment card.
 These are not credit cards, but they provide a line of unsecured credit at an individual online store – or online catalog.
 Unlike mainstream credit cards, catalog merchandise cards are closed-loop, meaning they may only be used at the store associated with them.

 There are several merchandise cards on the market today.
 These cards offer different benefits to account holders, depending on the card’s issuer.